python-semver/python-semver/docs/usage/compare-versions-through-expression.rst

    >>> version.match("^1.3")
    False

-It is possible to add placeholders to the care expression.
+It is possible to add placeholders to the caret expression.
 Placeholders are ``x``, ``X``, or ``*`` and are replaced by zeros like in the following examples:

 .. code-block:: python